Putin to dominate new Russian government

 He signed an order slashing the number of officials' cars allowed to use flashing blue lights - hated by drivers on Moscow's choked roads - and appointed a production worker at a tank factory as his representative to the Urals industrial belt.

-Putin's new Urals envoy, Igor Kholmanskikh, made waves when he offered in a video link-up with Putin in December to come to Moscow with "the boys" to chase protesters off the streets.
+Putin's new Urals envoy, Igor Kholmanskikh, made waves when he volunteered in a video link-up with Putin to come to Moscow with "the boys" to chase election protesters off the streets.

 PROXY BATTLEFIELD